zbrasseaux/dragracer/README.md

 and the original repository can be found [here](http://github.com/svmiller/dragracer).
 Miller has [a blog post that describes these data](http://svmiller.com/blog/2019/02/dragracer-rupauls-drag-race-analysis/) in some detail while also showcasing some of the things you can do with the data he provides.
-The following is a quote from the original README - "I offer this R package for two reasons.
-First, the fandom for this show is large and there is a discernible subset of the fandom that is interested in the R programming language.
-I offer this package as a collection of accessible data with which they can experiment.
-I also offer this as a love letter of a kind to RuPaul’s Drag Race and all the contestants that have appeared on it.
-We have no choice but to “stan”, especially Jinkx Monsoon.
+The following is a quote from the original README:
+> I offer this R package for two reasons.
+First, the
+> fandom for this show is large and there is a discernible subset of the
+> fandom that is interested in the R programming language.
+I offer this
+> package as a collection of accessible data with which they can
+> experiment.
+I also offer this as a love letter of a kind to RuPaul’s
+> Drag Race and all the contestants that have appeared on it.
+We have no
+> choice but to “stan”, especially Jinkx Monsoon.
 Jinkx is the GOAT.
+The
-The conspicuously short Season 8 masks Bob’s relative dominance.
-Sasha Velour is Champaign-Urbana’s greatest export since REO Speedwagon.
+> conspicuously short Season 8 masks Bob’s relative dominance.
+Sasha
+> Velour is Champaign-Urbana’s greatest export since REO Speedwagon.
-Kameron Michaels should’ve won Season 10.""
+> Kameron Michaels should’ve won Season 10.

 ## Installation